-2.7.1 Additional assessment of safety of convalescent plasma
+2.7.1 Additional assessment of safety of antibody-based therapy [UK only]

-For the first 200 participants in Main Randomisation part B (no additional treatment vs. convalescent plasma), the following information will be collected on the following events occurring within the first 72 hours after randomisation:
+For at least the first 200 participants in each comparison in Main Randomisation part B (no additional treatment vs. convalescent plasma and no additional treatment vs. synthetic neutralising antibody), the following information will be collected on the following events occurring within the first 72 hours after randomisation:

-- Sudden worsening in respiratory status - Severe allergic reaction - Temperature >39°C or ≥2°C rise above baseline - Sudden hypotension, defined as either (i) sudden drop in systolic blood pressure of ≥30 mmHg with systolic blood pressure ≤80 mmHg; or (ii) requiring urgent medical attention - Clinical haemolysis, defined as fall in haemoglobin plus one or more of the following: rise in lactate dehydrogenase (LDH), rise in bilirubin, positive direct antiglobulin test (DAT), or positive crossmatch - Thrombotic event, defined as either (i) acute pulmonary embolism; or (ii) deep-vein thrombosis; or (iii) ischaemic stroke; or (iv) myocardial infarction; or (v) systemic arterial embolism.
+- Sudden worsening in respiratory status - Severe allergic reaction or other infusion reaction - Temperature >39°C or ≥2°C rise above baseline - Sudden hypotension, defined as either (i) sudden drop in systolic blood pressure of ≥30 mmHg with systolic blood pressure ≤80 mmHg; or (ii) requiring urgent medical attention - Clinical haemolysis, defined as fall in haemoglobin plus one or more of the following: rise in lactate dehydrogenase (LDH), rise in bilirubin, positive direct antiglobulin test (DAT), or positive crossmatch - Thrombotic event, defined as either (i) acute pulmonary embolism; or (ii) deep-vein thrombosis; or (iii) ischaemic stroke; or (iv) myocardial infarction; or (v) systemic arterial embolism.